Ramgree/sysmod2020/Karl_Jaats/Lecture_8.md

 Strongest point: As they are not always object oriented then it might be difficult to translate it to code

 **Event Storming**
-In which contexts does Alberto use the term model or modeling during this presentation (try to at least find three - there are more)?<br>
+In which contexts does Alberto use the term model or modeling during this presentation?<br>
 Modeling space being unlimited in big picture workshop and the scope of the model there is the entire buisness.<br>
 Modeling everything that happens in the flow with domain events.<br>
 Different people care about different things so they need different models.<br>